simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The interesting line is ``Path = 1/3;1/4``, which means that you should use ``--cfg=model-check/replay:1/3;1/4`` to replay your application on the buggy execution path.
-All options (but the model-checker related ones) must remain the same.
+All options (but the model checker related ones) must remain the same.
 In particular, if you ran your application with ``smpirun -wrapper simgrid-mc``, then do it again.
 Remove all MC-related options, keep the other ones and add